 Continuing Care and Discharge Planning

-Once our male residents complete our dual diagnosis residential programming, they have the option or may be referred to our partial hospitalization program.
+Once our male residents complete our dual diagnosis residential treatment and rehab programming, they may be given the option or referred to our partial hospitalization program.
 This innovative programming option is for men, aged 18 and older, and houses residents in Bowling Green’s offsite housing.
-The partial hospitalization program is to help residents continue the positive progress they have made and allows them to solidify the skills learned while in residential care.
+The partial hospitalization program is to help residents continue the positive progress they have made while in treatment at our rehab center for addiction and co-occurring PTSD and allows them to solidify the skills learned while in residential care.

-For residents who have completed programming with us and are ready to return to their respective homes, we, at Bowling Green, work tirelessly to ensure that this transition is as smooth as possible.
+For residents who have completed treatment and rehab with us at our center and are ready to return to their respective homes, we, at Bowling Green, work tirelessly to ensure that this transition is as smooth as possible.
 Our knowledgeable and helpful case managers work with residents to determine what services and resources will be needed upon leaving our center.
 These same staff members are also able to arrange transportation and schedule any necessary follow-up appointments.

 If you or someone you love is in need of high quality care that can set the stage for a bright and hopeful future, your search is over.
-At Bowling Green, we want to help you or your loved one achieve the healing and recovery needed to achieve sobriety and manage the symptoms of mental health conditions, such as posttraumatic stress disorder.
+At Bowling Green Brandywine, located in Kennett Square, PA, within Chester county, we want to help you or your loved one achieve the healing and recovery needed to achieve sobriety and manage the symptoms of mental health conditions, including those associated with posttraumatic stress disorder.